-- When placed on the grid, drivers are to ignore the in-game starting lights and remain stationary (it is advisable to keep your foot on the brake, especially for tracks with the S/F straight on a slope).
-Keep quiet and await further instructions from the race director/admins.
+Drivers are to use the in-game starting lights, and are to accelerate on the green light.
+It is advisable to keep your foot on the brake, especially for tracks with the S/F straight on a slope

 Our rolling start system utilises a completely manual procedure, featuring a parade lap:

-- When the race starts, cars are to remain on the grid.
-Once the lead car is instructed to move off, the rest of the field follows in single file formation.
+When the lights go green, the lead car moves off, and the rest of the field follows in single file formation.

-- At a pre-determined point on the track (usually on approach to the final corner) the race directors will instruct all drivers to make note of their position and to form up in double file formation.
+At a pre-determined point on the track (usually in the final sector) the race directors will instruct all drivers to make note of their position and to form up in double file formation.
 The speed of the formation will be also instructed by the race directors.

 The side of the track that pole position will form up on will depend on the track.
 The rest of the field has to form up accordingly.
 This will always be worked so that the pole sitter has the racing line into the first turn.